HabibOwaisi/HabibOwaisi/README.md

 Master of Data Science for Healthcare and Clinical Informatics
 ----------------------------------------------------

-🌱 My Journey
+#🌱 My Journey
-I embarked on a transformative journey at COMSATS University Islamabad, where I pursued a Bachelor of Science in Bioinformatics.
+### I embarked on a transformative journey at COMSATS University Islamabad, where I pursued a Bachelor of Science in Bioinformatics.
 This discipline was a crucible for my dual passions: biology and computing.
-Excelling in this rigorous environment, I graduated with a high GPA of 3.66/4 and was honored with a bronze medal for academic excellence.
-My pinnacle during this period was a groundbreaking final year project where I delved into machine learning algorithms to predict moonlighting proteins, unraveling the immense potential of data in decoding intricate biological enigmas.

-💻 Life Before Data Science
-My path wasn't always clear; I've worn many hats.
-From web development using HTML, CSS, and ASP.NET MVC to freelancing for over five years, every experience was a building block.
-Freelancing wasn't just a job; it was my foray into the nuanced arts of time management, client communication, and adaptive thinking.

-Teaching others through YouTube, exploring the secure confines of blockchain technology, particularly its implications in safeguarding healthcare data, were ventures that didn't necessarily skyrocket but were invaluable learning curves.
-These endeavors have not only shaped my perspective but also underscored the importance of perpetual learning.

-🚀 Merging Passions: Healthcare and Data Post-graduation, I stepped into the realm of healthcare as a Medical Sales Officer at Sami Pharmaceuticals.
+#🚀 Merging Passions: Healthcare and Data
+Post-graduation, I stepped into the realm of healthcare as a Medical Sales Officer at Sami Pharmaceuticals.
 It wasn't merely a sales role; it was my initiation into the real-world impact of healthcare services and the instrumental role of empathy and communication in understanding patient requirements.

 As I delved deeper into the industry, it became evident that the nexus of healthcare's future was data.
 Eager to bridge my background with emerging trends, I pursued a Google-certified data analytics course through Coursera, unraveling the latent potential of data in steering decisions and prognosticating needs.